AmineNeifer/instore/README.md

 ./bin/server
 ```

-Or you can also run it from the root directory location(instore/)
+You can also run it from the root directory location (instore/)
 ```
 go run server/server.go
 ```

 ### Building and Running Client
 In order to build, Go to location (instore/command) and execute the following
  shell command,
 ```